-- 4.10.a.
+4.10.a.
 Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
+(Core)

-(Core) - 4.10.b.
+4.10.b.
 Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
 (Core)

 4.11.
-Didactic and Clinical Experiences

-Fellows must be provided with protected time to participate in core didactic activities.
+Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities.
 (Core)

 - 4.11.a.
 Fellows must have a minimum of 12 months of clinical experience.
 (Core) - 4.11.b.
-Fellows must participate in the management of care for patients with renal and other related disorders in the intensive care unit setting.
-(Detail) - 4.11.c.
-Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the pediatric nephrology faculty.
+Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the pediatric pulmonology faculty.
+(Core) - 4.11.c.
+Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students.
 (Core) - 4.11.d.
-Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students.
-(Core) - 4.11.e.
-Fellows must have a formally structured educational program in the clinical and basic sciences related to pediatric nephrology.
-(Core) - 4.11.e.1.
+Fellows must have a formally-structured educational program in the clinical and basic sciences related to pediatric pulmonology.
+(Core) - 4.11.d.1.
 The program must utilize didactic and clinical experience for fellow education.
-(Core) - 4.11.e.2.
-Pediatric nephrology conferences must occur regularly, and must involve active fellow participation in planning and implementation.
-(Core) - 4.11.e.3.
-Fellow education must include instruction in basic and fundamental disciplines, as appropriate to pediatric nephrology, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism.
-(Core)

-- 4.11.e.4.
-Fellow education must include instruction in pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, conferences dealing with complications and death as well as the scientific, ethical, and legal implications of confidentiality and informed consent.
-(Core) - 4.11.e.5.
+(Core) - 4.11.d.2.
+Pediatric pulmonology conferences must occur regularly, and must involve active fellow participation in planning and implementation.
+(Core) - 4.11.d.3.
+Fellow education must include instruction in basic and fundamental disciplines, as appropriate to pediatric pulmonology, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism.
+(Core) - 4.11.d.4.
+Fellow education must include instruction in pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent.
+(Core) - 4.11.d.5.
 Fellow education must include instruction in bioethics.
-(Core) - 4.11.e.5.a.
+(Core) - 4.11.d.5.a.
 This should include attention to physician-patient, physician-family, physician-physician/allied health professional, and physician-society relationships.
-(Detail) - 4.11.e.6.
+(Detail) - 4.11.d.6.
 Fellow education must include instruction in the economics of health care and current health care management issues, such as cost-effective patient care, practice management, preventive care, population health, quality improvement, resource allocation, and clinical outcomes.
-(Core) - 4.11.e.7.
-Fellow education should include the system-based aspects of the economics, regulations, and practice management issues involved with dialysis and renal transplantation.
-(Detail) - 4.11.e.8.
-The program must offer instruction, through courses, workshops, seminars, and laboratory experience, to educate fellows in laboratory diagnostic techniques, radiologic imaging, renal development and physiology, pathophysiology, immunopathology, cell and molecular biology, and genetics.
 (Core)

+4.11.d.7.
+The program should provide fellows with instruction, including courses, workshops, seminars, and laboratory experience, in the basic and fundamental principles related to the lung, including allergy and immunology, immunopathology, and environmental influences on respiratory disease.
+(Detail)